Markus Söder, Armin Laschet refuse to quit scrum for Merkel job: report | DW | 17.04.2021

-Late-night talks between the CDU's Armin Laschet and the Bavarian CSU sister party's Markus Söder ended without agreement, Die Welt reports.
-The pair are vying to lead the conservatives into the September election.
+The CDU's Armin Laschet and the Bavarian CSU sister party's Markus Söder failed to reach an agreement on who would lead the conservatives into the 2021 election, Die Welt reported.

 The pair are vying to suceed Angela Merkel as the conservative's candidate for the position of chancellor in September's federal elections